 The result of our baseline procedure is given in Table 1.
-We find that the announcement of the addition of a CDS to an index is associated with an increase in the CDS-bond basis by about 18 percentage points, relative to entities that are unaffected (consistent with our theory).
-In the appendix, we also explicitly test inclusion relative to exclusion (rather than being unaffected) and find that the change in the CDS-bond basis was 26 percentage points higher for those included than for those excluded.
+We find that the announcement of the addition of a CDS to an index is associated with an increase in the CDS-bond basis by about 18 percent, relative to entities that are unaffected (consistent with our theory).
+In the appendix, we also explicitly test inclusion relative to exclusion (rather than being unaffected) and find that the change in the CDS-bond basis was 26 percent higher for those included than for those excluded.
 Furthermore, we show that there is no statistically significant percentage change in the CDS-bond basis upon the roll date across the groups.

 We also consider the alternative hypothesis that our results are driven by liquidity values, not collateral.
 It is possible that CDS contracts that are added to an index become more liquid as a result of inclusion, and the increase in the liquidity premium increases only the CDS spread and not the bond spread.
-However, while trade volumes spike on the roll date of the index, this increase in trade volume is temporary and there is no significant increase in trade volume around the time of the announcement (see Figures 3 and 4).
+However, while trade volumes spike on the roll date of the index, this increase in trade volume is temporary and there is no significant increase in trade volume around the time of the announcement (see Figures 2 and 3).
 Additionally, since there is no significant change in the CDS-bond basis around the roll date, this suggests that liquidity is not the driving force behind changes in bases.
 Without a doubt liquidity is an important determinant of asset prices and basis behavior, as is well established in the literature.

-Figure 3: Trade Counts for CDS contracts on IG firms in 2017, with the March and September CDX roll dates highlighted rating of the firm, which is publicly known prior to announcement (ii) the number of swaps in each index (100 in HY vs 125 in IG) and (iii) the tranching structure of the two indices.
+Figure 2: Trade Counts for CDS contracts on IG firms in 2017, with the March and September CDX roll dates highlighted

+In Appendix B, we try to eliminate confounding variables from behavioral responses by market participants and estimate a triple-difference estimation, comparing addition to the HY index to addition to the IG index.
+The difference between these two indices consist only of (i) credit rating of the firm, which is publicly known prior to announcement (ii) the number of swaps in each index (100 in HY vs 125 in IG) and (iii) the tranching structure of the two indices.
 While the first difference should not result in any changes to the CDS-bond basis, the latter have implications for the implicit margin requirement and therefore should translate into differences in the percentage change of the CDS-bond basis.
-We find that inclusion to the HY index (rather than the IG index) has significant implications in the movement of the CDS-bond basis.
-Our results therefore suggest that collateral values, driven by index inclusion, may also be an important determinant.
+We find that inclusion to the HY index (rather than the IG index)